-The ETIAS is being rolled out by the Schengen Area authorities as a measure to increase public safety and security while reducing the risk of terrorism in Schengen countries.
-This means that it will allow residents and visitors alike to enjoy life within the Schengen Area with greater freedom.
+ETIAS is being rolled out by the Schengen Area authorities to increase public safety and security while reducing the risk of terrorism in Europe.
+It will allow residents and visitors alike to enjoy life within the Schengen Area with greater security.

 Applying for the ETIAS visa waiver to visit Malta

 Canadian citizens can apply for an ETIAS visa waiver to visit Malta by filling out an online form.
-To complete this form, applicants need to provide their personal information, including their:
+ETIAS is not a visa, the application is form is quick to complete with basic personal information, including: